2102-feb08-net/cole-project1/README.md

 # To run the app you will need to:

-1. Clone the repository.
+1. Clone the repository

 2. Run npm install

-3. Run ng serve.
+3. Run ng serve

 # Technologies